cse5391-ff/05-coders-choice/README.md

 [Note to @pragdave] This secrets.env file and the phone number to text commands can be found [here](https://github.com/lchansen/skydock_secrets)

-## Twilio Config
-Make sure Twilio SMS is set to forward messages to the ngrok URL

 ## Runnning the Progam
 `docker-compose up`